-RULE 8001-1 APPEALS IN GENERAL; DESIGNATION OF RECORD
+RULE 8001-1 APPEALS IN GENERAL; DESIGNATION OF RECORDScope; Definition of "BAP"; Sending Documents Electronically

 - (a) Appeals Generally.
 A notice of appeal shall be in conformity with Official Bankruptcy Form B 417A and shall be accompanied by the prescribed filing fee. - (b) Rules.
 The rules governing appeals to the District Court are included in Appendix A herein and the DCt.LBRs.